eth_getUncleCountByBlockNumber - BNB Smart Chain

 Type: String

-Description: The block number for which you want to retrieve the uncle count.
+Description: The block number for which the uncle count is being queried.
 It should be specified in hexadecimal format.

 Request Example